20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## 6. Post hoc differentiation

 For backwards differentiation, its necessary to build a tree of your expressions, that can be re-evaluated at a later date.
 Additionally, if you want to run forwards differentiation multiple times, this is also very useful.
-This article is also secretly laying the groundwork for future articles where having an AST of your function will be very useful
+The resulting AST can also then be used to generate code, which can be very useful for high performance differentiation

 Writing a good implementation of this kind of type is beyond the scope of this article, but the basic gist is that you have something that looks like this: